lucastadra/Bethehero-omnistack11/README.md

-# omnistack11
+# Be The Hero
-Aplicação "Be The Hero" desenvolvida na semana OmniStack 11.0.
+Aplicação "Be The Hero" desenvolvida na semana OmniStack 11.0, utilizando React, React Native e Node.